The Hitchin Fibration for Symmetric Pairs: Introduction

-The Weyl restriction $\mathrm{Res}^{\canfa}_\fc(\canA\times \canfa)^{W_X}$ plays an important role in foundational work of Knop \cite{knop1996automorphisms}, where he constructs an action of a related group scheme and uses this action to study $G$-automorphisms of an arbitrary $G$-variety.
+Theorem \ref{thm: ses_intro} should be seen as giving a Galois description of $J$ as a 2-term complex $J_G|_{\fc}\to J_X$.
+A precise description of the image of $J_X$ in the Weil restriction above is given in Theorem \ref{thm: exact image in JA1}.
+We note that the Weil restriction $\mathrm{Res}^{\canfa}_\fc(\canA\times \canfa)^{W_X}$ plays an important role in foundational work of Knop \cite{knop1996automorphisms}, where he constructs an action of a related group scheme on the cotangent bundle $T^*X$ for $X$ a $G$-variety, and uses this action to study $G$-automorphisms of $X$.
+This plays an important role in relative duality, which is explored in \cite{me2}.
+As an application of Theorem \ref{thm: ses_intro}, we give a direct description of $J$ in Theorem \ref{thm: exact description of J}.

-Finally, we make these results more concrete in the case of a particularly nice form $X = \GL_{2n}/(\GL_n\times \GL_n)$.
-This was one of the original forms studied by Schapostnik \cite{schaposnik2013spectral}, and is the subject of some of our in-progress work on a version of relative Dolbeault Geometric Langlands.
-The following is an invariant theoretic version of Schapostnik's results on spectral covers.
+Finally, we make these results more concrete in the case $X = \GL_{2n}/(\GL_n\times \GL_n)$.
+This was one of the original forms studied by Schaposnik in her thesis \cite{schaposnik2013spectral}.
+This example is arithmetically interesting as it is the geometric variety underlying Leslie's Fundamental Lemma for unitary Friedberg-Jacquet periods \cite{spencer_annals}, which is the subject of ongoing work of the first author.
+The following is an invariant theoretic version of Schaposnik's results on spectral covers.